lvgl/lvgl/docs/CONTRIBUTING.md

 ## How to send a pull request?

 Merging new code into LVGL, documentation, blog, and examples happens via *Pull requests*.
 If you are still not familiar with  Pull Requests (PR for short) here is a short guide.
-It's about the `lvgl` repository but world the same for other repositories too.
+It's about the `lvgl` repository but it works the same way for other repositories too.
 1. **Fork** the [lvgl repository](https://github.com/lvgl/lvgl).
 To do this click the "Fork" button in the top right corner.
 It will "copy" the `lvgl` repository to your GitHub account (`https://github.com/your_name?tab=repositories`)
 2. **Clone**  the forked repository and add your changes
 3. **Create a PR** on GitHub from the page of your `lvgl` repository (`https://github.com/your_name/lvgl`) by hitting the "New pull request" button